DrpChallenge/main/README.md

 * `reward_list`: Rewards given when an action is taken by the drone.
 Default: `{"goal": 100, "collision": -10, "wait": -10, "move": -1}`

 * `collision`: Default is "terminated."
 If changed to "bounceback," the 'done' in the step function becomes False when collision is detected.

+* We set one episode with maximum 100 steps, where one episode will terminate once a collition happens or all drones reach their goals or the time (100 steps) is up.

 <a id ="functions"></a>